 AIDS is caused by multiple factors involving exposure to infected semen, blood and vaginal fluids.
 The major HIV and AIDS facts revolve around various determinants include:

 - Sharing needles, razors, towels etc that may be infected with the HIV virus

 - Carrying Sexually Transmitted Diseases such as Chlamydia, gonorrhoea etc. which can weaken your immunity.

 What are the stages of HIV?

-- Chronic: also called as asymptomatic HIV infection or clinical latency, is the second stage of HIV where the virus grows in the body at a comparatively lower speed than Acute HIV.
-The symptoms of this stage are negligible however if a person is infected.
-She/he is very much capable of transmitting it.
+- Chronic: also called asymptomatic HIV infection or clinical latency, is the second stage of HIV where the virus grows in the body at a comparatively lower speed than Acute HIV.
+The symptoms of this stage are negligible.
+However, if a person is infected, she/he is very much capable of transmitting it.

 - AIDS: The final stage is AIDS which generally develops 10-12 years after acquiring HIV.
 In this stage, the body cannot sustain any disease and has no immunity since it’s destroyed by HIV.
 The average lifespan of a person tested with AIDS is 3-5 years at the maximum, without treatment.
 Knowing the basic HIV and AIDS facts will help know the stages of HIV in time.

 - Standard tests: In a standard HIV test, blood is taken from your vein and tested.
 The results may take over 2 weeks to come which are shared with the patient confidentially.